Vitec-Visitor-Systems/vitec.ticketvalidation.apiexample/README.md

 ## Endpoints

 ### Validate Ticket
 Validates a ticket against the system.
+The API must expose a POST endpoint for ticket validation.
+The actual URL path can be configured as needed - implementers should provide the complete URL as part of their integration information.

 ```
-POST /api/tickets/validate
+POST [configured-endpoint-path] for example: /api/tickets/validate
 ```

 #### Request Model (ValidateTicketRequest)